 While insurance companies negotiate their own reimbursement rates with hospitals, self-pay patients lack that bargaining power.
 The rates charged to uninsured and self-pay patients for hospital services are often more than twice the sticker price that health insurers pay for the same services.

 In response to increasing calls for transparency and the needs of the underinsured, some hospitals offer maternity packages.
 These plans offer discounted rates for basic vaginal or cesarean section deliveries.
 Depending on the facility, some of these packages are more bare-bones than others, with “extras” – such as epidurals – considered to be an additional cost.
-Florida’s Sarasota Memorial Hospital and the Maricopa Medical Center in Phoenix, Arizona are a few examples of hospitals that offer a maternity package.
+Florida’s Sarasota Memorial Hospital offers a maternity package.

 Some hospital networks have begun to make hospital pricing information available on their websites.
 While transparency is a welcome trend for consumers, the pricing sources use different methodologies and can be confusing.